influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/join_backfill.md

 Let's say we have two measurements:

-* `errors` -- the number of page views that had an error.
+* `errors`: the number of page views that had an error.
-* `views` -- the number of page views that had no errror.
+* `views`: the number of page views that had no errror.

 Both measurements exist in a database called `pages` and in the retention policy `autogen`.